joshualeond/jduncstats.com/content/author/admin/_index.md

 - Visitors
 ---

-Hey there, I'm Josh Duncan, a former controls engineer that found a passion in data science and statistics.
+Hey, I'm Josh Duncan, a former controls engineer that found a passion in data science and statistics.
 Statistical modeling and uncertainty fascinate me.
 I'm currently on a Bayesian modeling journey so you'll likely see posts on learning bayes.